 If your site is old, then it becomes a matter of cleanup.
 It’s time to start fresh so you can eliminate mistakes and focus on improving quality.
 For more significant sites, it will take some time and effort to decide what’s worth keeping and which areas require a total overhaul.

-The same as a baby has to learn to crawl before walking, a website that’s starting on an SEO strategy has to go slow to develop steady enough legs.
+The same as a baby has to learn to crawl before walking, a website that’s starting on a successful SEO strategy has to go slow to develop steady enough legs.
 That comes in the form of an excellent navigational hierarchy, robust server technology, and optimized meta and headers.
 With a fast and responsive mobile framework in place, the site is ready for the second step, which includes enough seasoning for advancement.

 It’s also worth learning as much as you can about the fundamental skills needed to rank websites.
 There are many technical aspects of the subject that are worth studying.
 At first, you may not understand everything, but once you work with a successful SEO strategy, you’ll be ready to walk to the next phase.
 Each of the SEO steps will take only as much time as you need to progress.
 If you’re quick to learn and have an ample budget, you can accelerate your results mightily.